HRT & MTF

 What are my options?

 Since the majority of transitioning transgender people are, at the time of transition, at an age of reproductive abilities, many will want children in the future and should consider these fertility risks.
 Nowadays, there are several options available, such as sperm cryopreservation, surgical sperm extraction, and testicular tissue cryopreservation.
-Without a doubt, sperm cryopreservation – the freezing and banking of sperm, is the easiest, safest and most affordable way to guarantee your parenthood before beginning HRT or sex reassignment surgery.
+Without a doubt, sperm cryopreservation – the freezing and banking of sperm, is the easiest, safest and most affordable way to guarantee your parenthood before beginning HRT or gender confirming surgery.

 Check our storage deals